 Waterproof Soft-Sided Cooler Bag

 A cooler is a must-have item on your road trip packing list.
 Stock up on drinks and keep them cold so you don’t have to buy a soda every time you stop for gas or load it up on sandwich fixings and hot dogs for a camping adventure.
 A high-quality soft sided cooler like this Engel model is the way to go: it’s more flexible design allows it to squeeze into valuable trunk space and will keep your food chilled for days at a time.

 S’well travel mugs keep cold beverages cold for 24 hours and hot beverages hot for 26.
 You’ll save money and time (and the environment) on road trips by filling it up at hotels so you always have refreshing water or pick-me-up coffee on hand.

 Can’t decide what snacks to pack for a road trip?
 Get a variety pack!
 You can get a big box of road trip snacks delivered to your door packed with your favorite treats.
 If you’re looking to snack lighter on your road trip go for a healthy snack pack filled with veggie straws, fruit snacks, granola bars, and trail mix.

 Waterproof Picnic Backpack

 If you’re planning on packing your own food, camping, or picnicking on your road trip, consider getting a picnic backpack complete with plates, glasses, and utensils.
 It’s better for the environment than using disposable plastic plates and forks, and will have every thing you need to eat your meals on the go.

-Road Trip Essentials for Kids
+Road Trip with Kids Packing List

-When road tripping with kids, you have a whole new list of packing needs (in fact, you might want to pack an extra car).
+If you’re a family road tripping with kids, you have a whole new list of packing needs (in fact, you might want to pack an extra car).
 I don’t have kids myself, so you’d make the better call as to what should go on your family road trip packing list.
 But ,when thinking about what to pack for a road trip with kids, here are some essentials.